-The first thing that you going to notice about yarrow tea is that it is very bitter.
-A lot of herbal teas, particularly flower herbal infusions, tend to have a bit of bitterness associated with it.
+The first thing that you going to notice about this tea is that it is very bitter.
+A lot of herbal teas, particularly flower herbal infusions, tend to have a bit of bitterness associated with them.
 And of course, regular teas can be bitter if they’re steeped in properly or if that’s just their overall flavor profile.

 But this level of bitterness is something a little bit different than what many people might be used to.
-Yarrow tea is bitter to a fault in many cases.
+It is bitter to a fault in many cases.
 It doesn’t seem to matter how well you steep it because the bitterness is just ingrained in the flower itself.

 The bitterness of yarrow tea is just something you’re going to have to accept or you’re going to have to cut the bitterness back by adding in a sweetener.
-Honey is a very popular additive to yarrow tea.
+Honey is a very popular additive.
 But remember when you add honey you are adding calories.

 If that’s something that’s going to upset your diet you might want to think about blending it with another tea that can also help fight back against the bitterness of yarrow tea.